mio991/LGS/README.md

 ### The .lgs Format

-This Format essentialy specifys tow .mat files concatenated and separated by a line break.
+This Format essentialy specifys two .mat files concatenated and separated by a line break.
 Also in the concatenated file is the line break character not allowed in the single .mat parts.
-It's expected that the Coefficints Matrix stands first followed by an nx1 Constants Vector.
+It's expected that the n\*n Coefficints Matrix stands first followed by an n\*1 Constants Vector.